 Causes of Sciatica

-Sciatica can be caused by some factors and medical conditions such as spinal disc herniation, pregnancy, spinal stenosis, and piriformis syndrome.
-Other causes of sciatica may include spondylolisthesis, abnormal spine movement, degenerative joint disease, osteoarthritis, tumour, and muscle strains.
+Sciatica can be caused and/or worsened by factors such as pregnancy, abnormal spine movement and muscle strains.

-Treatment for sciatica depends on the severity of the condition and the cause.
-Mild cases of sciatica may not require treatment as the pain subsides in a few days.
+Mild cases of sciatica may not require treatment if the pain subsides in a few days, however if the pain persists treatment may be necessary.
+The treatment for Sciatica depends on the cause as well as the severity of the condition.
 Severe cases require physiotherapy and surgery as a last resort.

 Spinal manipulation is a form of chiropractic treatment employed to provide relief for sciatic pain.
 The spine is freed from restrictions and the misaligned lumbar vertebrae are returned to their rightful position.
-Other forms of physiotherapy may also be employed to provide a wholesome treatment.
+This treatment can be used in conjunction with other forms of physiotherapy to provide more holistic care.

-Medication for sciatica is required to provide relief from the radicular pain.
+Over-the-counter medication for sciatica is required to provide relief from the radicular pain.
 Analgesics such as paracetamol, aspirin, ibuprofen and non-steroidal anti-inflammatory drugs (NSAIDs) may be prescribed.
-For best result, these medications are taken in conjunction with chiropractic care or physiotherapy.
+For best result, these medications should be taken in addition to chiropractic care or physiotherapy.

-This is rarely necessary as most people respond well to medications and physiotherapy.
-Surgery is considered when the symptoms do not improve with chiropractic care and physiotherapy.
-If the patient has bladder dysfunction due to spinal cord compression or spinal stenosis, surgery may be considered too.
-The exact surgical procedure is to be determined by your physician.
+This form of treatment is rarely necessary as most people respond well to medications and physiotherapy.
+However, surgery is considered when the symptoms do not improve with chiropractic care and physiotherapy.
+For example, surgery may be considered if a patient has bladder dysfunction due to spinal cord compression or spinal stenosis.
+It’s important to note that the exact surgical procedure should be determined by your physician.